-Art can mix very well with subjects such as Design & Technology and humanities subjects such as History and Religious Studies which deal with moral and social issues and encourage you to explore personal attitudes.
-Progression Routes Former students have gone on to a wide range of careers within art and design, including: international artist, surface pattern designer, interior designer, costume and set designer, animator, art historian and gallery curator, freelance designer, and studio manager.
-Biology Business Studies If you are looking for a career in business and want to develop skills and understanding that are directly relevant to the business world, then this BTEC qualification is for you.
+A level Art allows you to develop an exciting and extensive range of creative, communication and technical skills.
+Art can mix very well with subjects such as Design & Technology, Media and History which deal with moral and social issues and support your understanding of art through cultures and history.
+They also support you to explore personal attitudes and links to changes and events in society and how Art plays a huge part in recording history.
+Business Studies If you are looking for a career in business and want to develop skills and understanding that are directly relevant to the business world, then this BTEC qualification is for you.
 This course will help build your skills, knowledge and understanding of the business environment which are needed to continue studying to degree level and to start work.
 The skills and experience you will receive are vital to succeed in the business environment, thereby enhancing your employability within the business sector.
 Ideally you will be a good communicator, both in written and verbal forms, confident, conscientious and able to work independently.
-Above all, you will not be afraid of hard work.
 Assessment There are a total of four units (three mandatory and one optional).
 Two of the units are internally assessed and worth 42% of the overall grade.
 Two units are externally assessed and worth 58% of the overall grade.
 Candidates must achieve four units over two years in order to gain the full award equivalent to one A Level.
 The course also provides the flexibility of completing two of the core unit's in one year equivalent to 0.5 A Levels.
 The units from this qualification are graded as Pass, Merit or Distinction.
 The total of each unit will determine the overall grade for the course.
+The overall grade equivalents are detailed below: PASS - Equivalent to E grade.
+MERIT - Equivalent to C grade.
+DISTINCTION - Equivalent to A grade.
+DISTINCTION \ - Equivalent to A\ grade.
 Is there anything else I should know?

 The new BTEC Level 3 Nationals in Business have been designed to accredit candidates' achievement in a modern and practical way that is relevant to the workplace.
 There is no requirement for candidates to have achieved a Level 2 Business qualification before progressing to this award.
-Progression Routes Employment in a business related role - for example: Supervisory or Management Trainee; entry to college or university for further study; work towards work-related and vocational qualifications in Business.
-Biology is taught as Biology is taught as a linear course that is practical, modern and relevant to society today.
-The course covers a diverse and exciting curriculum including key biological principles such as biochemistry, cytology and ecology but also modern medical advances in genetics, anatomy and physiology.
-If you are interested in how the body functions, genetics, disease, nature and the environment - if you can absorb facts, sort and synthesise a lot of information, as well as explain things fully - if you want to continue to study Biology at university level - then Biology A Level is for you.
-Ideally you will be a good communicator, confident, conscientious and able to work independently.
+Employment in a business related role - for example: Supervisory or Management Trainee; entry to college or university for further study; work towards work-related and vocational qualifications in Business. | SJP SIXTH FORM 2025 | Biology If you are interested in how the body functions; genes and genetics, disease, nature and the environment - if you can absorb facts, sort and synthesise a lot of information, as well as explain things fully - if you want to continue to study Biology at university level - then Biology A Level is for you.
+At SJP, Biology is taught in a linear course that is practical, modern and relevant to society today.
 We work with individuals to find suitable career paths and work placements, where necessary, to motivate you and support you in gaining a place at the university of your choice.
-Assessment Objectives - 1.
+Course Content - 1.
 Biological Molecules. - 2.
-Cells. - How organisms exchange substances with the environment. - Genetic information, variation and relationships between organisms. - 5.
-Energy Transfers in and between organisms. - How organisms respond to changes in their internal and external environments. - 7.
+Cells. - 3.
+How organisms exchange substances with their environment. - 4.
+Genetic information, variation and relationships between organisms. - 5.
+Energy Transfers in and between organisms. - 6.
+How organisms respond to changes in their internal and bexternal environments. - 7.
 Genetics, populations and ecosystems. - 8.
 The control of gene expression.